demisto/content/Packs/AzureWAF/Integrations/AzureWAF/README.md

    6. Save the instance.

 ### Testing authentication and connectivity
-If you are using Device Code Flow or Authorization Code Flow, for testing your authentication and connectivity to the AzureWAF service run the ***!azure-devops-auth-test*** command.
+If you are using Device Code Flow or Authorization Code Flow, for testing your authentication and connectivity to the AzureWAF service run the ***!azure-waf-auth-test*** command.

 ## Configure AzureWAF on Cortex XSOAR